SESYNC-ci/sqlite-lesson/docs/_slides/server.md

 We are going to look at the Portal mammals data organized in an SQLite database.
 This is stored in a single file `portal.sqlite` that can be explored using SQL or with tools like [SQLite Viewer](https://inloop.github.io/sqlite-viewer/) or [DB Browser](https://sqlitebrowser.org/).
-We will use R functions in the DBI package to interact with the database.
+We will use R functions in the DBI-compliant
+RSQLite package to interact with the database.
 {:.notes}